4dn-dcic/foursight/docs/development_tips.md

 >>> app.run_check_or_action(connection, 'wrangler_checks/items_created_in_the_past_day', {'item_type': 'File'})
 ```

 It's important to note that if you return the `check` at the end of your function, then the result will always get written to S3.
+In this case, it is probably best to not overwrite the primary check result when testing (which is the one shown on the Foursight UI).
+Since running a check will always overwrite the `latest` result, you can test safely by omitting the `primary=True` key word argument and fetching those results with `get_latest_result` method of your check result.

-To overwrite the "latest" check result, you must set the `primary = True` key word argument for your check.
+To overwrite the primary check result, you must set the `primary=True` key word argument for your check.
 If you want to, you can pass this dictionary into the `run_check_or_action` function:

 ```
+# will overwrite the latest result for items_created_in_the_past_day, which won't display on the UI
+app.run_check_or_action(connection, 'wrangler_checks/items_created_in_the_past_day', {})

-# will overwrite the latest result for items_created_in_the_past_day and display it on the UI
+# will overwrite the latest + primary results for items_created_in_the_past_day and display it on the UI
 app.run_check_or_action(connection, 'wrangler_checks/items_created_in_the_past_day', {'primary': True})
 ```